kavutham/Devops/Docker/README.md

 Default it will automatically runs Dockerfile if not specified anything during docker build

 ## Docker Commands

+docker build -t tagname:version . ('.' represents current directory where Dockerfile is present. switch directory if needed)

+docker run -d --name=container-name -p 80:80 tagname:version ('-d' reprents detached mode. '-p' represents port expose. --name give cotainer name)

 docker inspect --> inspect image or container about it's details and information

 docker images --> print the avaiable images that we created using a docker file or puling (docker pull) the image directly from dockerhub

+docker inspect --> {docker inspect imagename} --> to inspect what the docker image consists of.
+All information of images.

-docker ps --> all the running container in our docker host
+docker ps --> all the running container in our docker host. {docker ps -a} will display all stopped containers

+docker stop container-id/container-name (stops the container and you can view the stopped container using {"docker ps -a"}

+docker kill container-d/container-name {to stop the container implicitly if not stopped using stop comamnd"}

+docker container prune --> to remove all stopped container

+docker rmi image-name --> to delete the image in local

-docker logs --> check logs after container running --> debug application
+docker logs --> check logs after container running --> debug application { docker logs containerid/containername}

-docker attach --> attach to the running container with the default command that it started with.
+docker attach --> attach to the running container with the default command that it started with. {docker attach continer-id/container-name}

-docker exec --> enter or open into that running cotainer

-docker exec -it container-name /bin/sh
+docker exec --> enter or open into that running cotainer {docker exec -it container-name /bin/sh}

 docker commit <conatainer id> <username/imagename>  --> This command creates a new image of an edited container on the local system